Nextiva / Blog / Marketing & Sales

 Here’s a strategy you can implement to formulate your response strategy:

-- Decide on the response channels: Determine which channels will be used to respond to the crisis.
-This typically includes social media platforms where the crisis is most active, but can also extend to press releases, emails to customers, internal communication, and offline channels if necessary.
+• Decide on the response channels: Determine which channels will be used to respond to the crisis.
+This typically includes social media platforms where the crisis is most active, but can also extend to press releases, customer emails, internal communications, and offline channels if necessary.
+Start by identifying where your audience spends most of their time.
+Prioritize platforms that align with the message you need to convey.
+For instance, LinkedIn might be best for corporate communications, while Instagram could be more suitable for brand image issues.

-- Outline the key messages: Develop the core messages that you need communicated.
+• Outline the key messages: Develop the core messages that you need to communicate.
 These should address the nature of the crisis, what is being done to resolve it, and what customers and stakeholders can expect moving forward.
 Ensure that the messaging is consistent across all channels but tailored to the specific nuances of each platform.
+For example, the tone on Twitter might be more conversational, whereas a press release should maintain a formal tone.

-- Draft an official response: Create an initial draft of the official response that includes the key messages.
+• Draft an official response: Create an initial draft of the official response that includes the key messages.
 This draft will be refined and approved by leadership to ensure it aligns with the overall brand strategy and crisis management goals.
+It’s crucial to ensure that your response aligns with the expectations of each platform’s audience.
+Consider the types of content that perform well on each channel and adapt your message accordingly.

-As part of your strategy, ensure you anticipate the type of questions and feedback that might arise from your response.
+• Develop internal FAQs: As part of your strategy, ensure you anticipate the type of questions and feedback that might arise from your response.
 Prepare answers to potential questions and decide how to address further comments or concerns on social media and other channels.
+It’s essential to remain adaptable, as a social media crisis can evolve rapidly, requiring swift adjustments to your communication approach.

 4. Respond promptly

 After the initial flurry of activity, review the effectiveness of your response.
-Analyze what worked, what didn’t, and how the situation was perceived by your audience.
+Analyze what worked, what didn’t, and how your audience perceived the situation.
 Depending on the crisis’s impact, consider the next steps.
-This might involve a longer-term strategy to rebuild trust, address any systemic issues, or continue communicating with affected individuals or stakeholders.
+This may involve a longer-term strategy to rebuild trust, address any systemic issues, or continue open communication with affected individuals and stakeholders.

 5. Communicate effectively

 Your communication should start with a genuine expression of concern for anyone affected by the situation.
-Empathy should be the aim of your message, signaling that you understand the impact of the crisis and care about the individuals involved.
+Empathy should be the primary goal of your message, conveying that you understand the impact of the crisis and genuinely care about the individuals involved.

 Choose words that convey understanding and compassion.
 Phrases like “We understand how this may affect you…” or “We are deeply concerned about…” can help in expressing empathy effectively.

-For larger brands, this means arming your customer support team with guidance on responding to inbound calls and tickets and means to document or log complaints.
-This way, agents aren’t in a position to make up answers or inflame the situation due to a recorded call.
+For larger brands, crisis management involves equipping your customer support team with guidance on responding to inbound calls and tickets, as well as documenting or logging complaints.
+This way, agents aren’t in a position to fabricate answers or exacerbate the situation due to a recorded call.

-Another thing to take note of is whether the crisis stems from an error or oversight by your organization.
-Openly take responsibility.
-Acknowledge the mistake and explain what is being done to rectify it and prevent future occurrences.
+Another thing to note is whether the social media crisis stems from an error or oversight by your organization.
+Take responsibility openly.
+Acknowledge the mistake, explain what is being done to rectify it, and outline measures to prevent future occurrences.

 An outstanding example of ownership is Slack’s response to their downed systems last year:

-Slack took the opportunity to endear itself to its users by thanking them for their patience and sharing part of their own perspective on the issue.
+Slack took the opportunity to endear itself to its users by thanking them for their patience and sharing part of its perspective on the issue.

 6. Update all relevant channels